efigueroa/figsystems/content/posts/domainandemail.md

 # What is this?

-Let's say you wanted to buy a domain like `Fig.Systems`.
+Let's say you wanted to buy a domain like `edfig.dev`.
 You can host a personal blog at this address.
 Once you buy the domain not only can you host content but you with a bit more tinkering you can send and receive emails with the domain.

-You can email `eddie@fig.systems` or `admin@fig.systems` and that email will make its way to my inbox.
+You can email `eddie@edfig.dev` or `admin@edfig.dev` and that email will make its way to my inbox.
 You can set up rules to handle specific addresses too.

 You'll need to create accounts for the following:
 - Mailgun.com